 – Embed strategic thinking into development programmes

-– Create a culture where everyone is comfortable asking strategic questions
+– Create a culture where everyone is comfortable having strategic conversations and asking strategic questions

 – Promote the sharing of broader business information across boundaries